 - Use evaluation data to test the accuracy of the model (how often it predicts the right value).

 - (For TensorFlow training applications) Provide a way to output checkpoints at intervals in the process to get a snapshot of the model's progress.

 - Provide a way to export the trained model when the application finishes.

 Distributed training structure

 If you run a distributed TensorFlow job with AI Platform, you specify multiple machines (nodes) in a training cluster.
-The training service allocates the resources for the machine types you specify and performs step 4 above on each.
+The training service allocates the resources for the machine types that you specify.
 Your running job on a given node is called a replica.
 In accordance with the distributed TensorFlow model, each replica in the training cluster is given a single role or task in distributed training: